 21) Pecan Pie Bars

 Pecan pie bars give you all the sticky-nutty goodness without the stress of a perfect pie slice.
-The shortbread base is sturdy, which helps when Dad inevitably goes back for “a narrow little piece.”
-They travel well, too, if you’re headed to a backyard hang.
-I like them slightly chilled so the filling behaves.
+The firm shortbread base is fantastic for when Dad keeps going for “just a small piece.”
+They are also wonderful for backyard hangs.
+I find them more enjoyable when they are somewhat chilled so the filling does not spill out.

 22) No-Churn Ice Cream